 Shower room pictures:

-The flagship lounge is definitely nicer than most AAdmiral clubs and provides computer work stations, music stations with Bose headphones to zone out to your favorite music, a dining area, and standard chairs for relaxation.
+The flagship lounge is definitely nicer than most AAdmiral clubs.
+It offers computer work stations, music stations with Bose headphones to zone out to your favorite music, a dining area, and standard chairs for relaxation.

 The agents at the front desk are extremely helpful and the staffs working the kitchen are quick to keep items restocked.
 The Flagship lounge is a great place to relax before a flight, but is honestly on par with most international airlines airport lounges.